JakeWharton/jakewharton.com/_posts/2020-04-08-litmus-testing-kotlins-many-memory-models.md

 ---

 The memory model of Kotlin/Native helps eliminate bugs that would probabilistically occur on more permissive platforms like the JVM.
-With the constraints of its memory model being runtime checked, running your unit tests on both the main thread and a background thread prevent bugs like the one which occured with `ArrayDeque`.
+With the constraints of its memory model being runtime checked, running your unit tests on both the main thread and a background thread prevent bugs like the one which occurred with `ArrayDeque`.

 I filed [an issue][test-annotation] on the Kotlin/Native repo asking for some kind of built-in mechanism to support this use case.
 And ideally it would be something that you could apply to a whole class rather than having to remember to do it for each function.